fairdataihub/poster-sharing-reuse-paper-code/README.md

-# Trends, FAIR Practices, and Opportunities in Scientific Poster Sharing Paper
+# Code: The State of Scientific Poster Sharing and Reuse Paper

 ## About
 Scientific posters are the most common forms of scholarly communication, with millions presented at conferences each year.
 They contain early-stage insights that, if shared beyond the conference, could accelerate scientific discovery.
 In this study, digital sharing of posters and alignment with FAIR principles were investigated.
 See this [inventory](https://github.com/fairdataihub/poster-sharing-reuse-paper-inventory) for all related resources, including the paper.